maxstothart/homescripts/README.md

 This is my configuration that works for me the best for my use case of an all in one media server.
 This is not meant to be a tutorial by any means as it does require some knowledge to get setup.
 I'm happy to help out as best as I can and welcome any updates/fixes/pulls to make it better and more helpful to others.

 I use the latest rclone stable version downloaded direclty via the [script install](https://rclone.org/install/#script-installation) as package managers are frequently out of date and not maintained.
+I see no need to use docker for my rclone setup as it's a single binary and easier to maintain and use without being in a docker.

 [Change Log](https://github.com/animosity22/homescripts/blob/master/Changes.MD)